DigitalWallonia/spreadsheet-to-rdf/README.md

 # Excel Taxonomy to RDF Converter

-This application converts taxonomy data from an Excel file into RDF format, accordingly to the [D4WTA-AP model](https://digitalwallonia.github.io/D4WTA-AP/releases/1.0.0/) and validates the RDF using against SHACL shapes.
+This application converts taxonomy data from an Excel file into RDF format, accordingly to the [D4WTA-AP model](https://digitalwallonia.github.io/D4WTA-AP/releases/1.0.0/).

 ## Features

 - Converts taxonomy data from Excel files into RDF format.
-- Evaluates the languages of labels to add the English labels and potential typos in definitions.
+- Evaluates the languages of labels to add the English labels and find potential typos in the definitions.
 - Validates RDF content against SHACL shape.

 ## Example input / output